 When and How to Report a Boating Accident

-Boating accident statistics are compiled under a state law requiring a boater who is involved in an accident to file a written accident report with the Department of Boating and Waterways (DBW) in the case of:
+Boating accident statistics are compiled under a state law requiring a boater who is involved in an accident to file a written accident report with the Division of Boating and Waterways (DBW) in the case of:

 - Death, disappearance or injury requiring medical attention beyond first aid